 When employees were asked what the single most important action their organization took so far in its response to COVID-19, the leading answer was wellness.
 This has put the spotlight on supporting employee health and safety.
 When employees understand that they are safe and feel comfortable, productivity increases.
 From a Duty of Care standpoint, organizations must pay attention to employee physical and mental health.
 But it’s also good for the health of the business, too.

-The effects of chronic stress are different and more destructive than other forms of stress.
-Psychological PPE will be required to keep ourselves and our organizations healthy and productive going forward.
 Creating easy-to-use, multichannel means of communications can help you protect employees from the stress of a new work landscape, as well as the sudden stress of the next emergency or crisis event.

 An Organization’s Reputation is Only as Good as its Critical Event Preparedness

-Beyond the pandemic, critical events—whether natural or human-made— happen all the time and inevitably impact individual lives and organizations at all scales.
-But what if technology could provide your business with greater resiliency to withstand a critical event without a significant impact on operations?
+Beyond the pandemic, critical events—whether cyber, natural or human-made— happen all the time and inevitably impact individual lives and organizations at all scales.
+But what if technology could provide your business with greater resilience to withstand a critical event without a significant impact on operations?
 What if your people could be relatively unaffected?
 With the world becoming an increasingly dangerous place and business disruptions happening frequently, Everbridge Critical Event Management (CEM) powers companies’ capabilities to achieve organization-wide resilience.

 Many organizations are discovering that the time is right is to give their critical event management processes a reset, understanding that the smart business path forward is one that is best prepared.